Relief Worker

 If you are someone who wants to make a difference for young people and our community, this is a fantastic opportunity to begin a career with Phoenix!
 Offering schedule flexibility, great learning opportunities and the ability to grow within the organization, we look for staff who are dedicated to the work we do.
 We are committed to supporting staff to meet their professional goals and make every effort to promote from within.

-Reports to: Manager of Phoenix Program
+Reports to: Manager of program.

 Screening Requirements: This position is subject to a criminal record check, vulnerable sector search, a child abuse register check and proof of education.